 The idea behind Positive Puzzles Behavior Charts is simple… if you catch a student exhibiting a positive behavior they get to color in a puzzle piece.
 Once the puzzle is “complete” they earn their reward!
 Kids are so motivated by the visual and it is so simple for busy teachers.

-Here is an example of how to use Positive Puzzles: when Karen is chatting with her friend instead of staying on task, highlight the desired behavior of a student who is near her.
+Here is an example of how to use Positive Puzzles: when Christina is chatting with her friend instead of staying on task, highlight the desired behavior of a student who is near her.
 Say, “Jaxon you may color a piece of your puzzle, great effort staying on task.”

 Teachers particularly like this resource because it is effective for both individual and whole-class incentives.